gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 title: How to Open a Pull Request
 ---

-A big part of contributing to open source is submitting changes to a project: improvements to source code or tests, updates to docs content, even typos or broken links.
+A big part of contributing to open source is submitting changes to a project: improvements to source code or tests, updates to documentation content, even typos or broken links.
 This doc will cover what you need to know to **open a pull request** in Gatsby.

 ## What is a Pull Request (PR)?